Creative Dance: ages 3-6

 Adults of all ages

-This mixed-level class is perfect for beginners, those who danced as a child, or adult dancers of any style looking to keep their skills sharp.
-This mid-impact class focuses on physical and mental flexibility, grace and musicality, and light cardio.
-Students may choose to attend weekly, or drop in when the class fits their schedule.
+This mixed-level ballet workout class is perfect for beginners, those who danced as a child, or adult dancers of any style looking to keep their skills sharp.
+The class focuses on physical and mental flexibility, strength, and grace, with light cardio.
+Each month, we learn new exercises at the barre, and put those steps together into a dance combination.
+You may choose to attend weekly, or drop in when the class fits your schedule.

 Performance is optional for adults.

-This one hour class is offered weekly for $10/class.
+This one-hour class is offered weekly for $10/class.
+Discounted 5-class punch cards are available for $40.

 "Bekah is an amazing teacher.
 I've seen my daughter's dancing skills and ballet knowledge increase exponentially in the last year.
 She has such a good time and loves going to class.
 North Fork Ballet is improving her confidence and giving her goals to work toward.
 Thank you Bekah!"